Glitch-Goblin/starbound-restarter/README.md

 Errr... a Linux based Starbound server?
 There isn't going to be a lot of testing on this, but I'm building it specifically for use on Ubuntu 14.04.

+There are two other conditions needed to install / run this:
+* You must have github installed on your server to make use of the clone command (duh)
+* You can't have any other scripts running at the same time as this one that would produce a regex match similar to your Starbound server's executable file name.
+For example, if your server executable is called "starbound_server" (as most likely it is to be), then you cannot run any additional scripts that would fit the search `*starbound_server*` or this script will not work.
+Specifically, it will not be able to sense that the server has gone down, and will not attempt to initiate a reboot.
 ## Instructions

 ### Install